joshuapoc/challenges/blog-card-challenge-new/README.md

 ### Continued development

-- keepin working on grid and flex independentely
+- keep working on grid and flex independentely
-- keeping working on max/min-width/height and max/min/fit-content
+- keep working on max/min-width/height and max/min/fit-content
-- keeping working on selectors
+- keep working on selectors
-- keeping working on media queries
+- keep working on media queries

 ### Useful resources